mini2Dx/parcl/README.md

 Gradle plugin for bundling your Java application as Windows, Mac and Linux native applications

-__Please Note:__ If you are receiving an error about missing dependencies, please upgrade to 1.1.0

 The plugin can generate the following platform natives:
  * Windows - .exe
  * Mac OS X - .app